 Iyengar received the 2013 C.O.L.A.
 Individual Artist Fellowship for choreography from the City of Los Angeles.
 Iyengar is also the recipient of Lester Horton Award for Outstanding Achievement in World Dance for her choreography “Shivaya.”
 Iyengar has received numerous other distinctions for her choreographic works and is recognized as a Master Artist of Bharatanatyam dance by the Alliance for California Traditional Artists.
 Some of her other awards include Hind Rattan Award, Rainbow Award (LAWTF), Hindu Temple Asthana Vidushi Award, Durfee Foundation Award, Brody Fellowship for Performing Arts, Alma Hawkins Award for Excellence in Choreography, John Lennon Performing Arts Award, Glorya Kaufman Award, J. and Watumull Award.
 Iyengar regularly teaches Bharatanatyam, production and presentation seminars, and intercultural dance theater.
 Iyengar is the author of ‘Dance & Devotion’ published by Rangoli Foundation.
 Iyengar is the artistic director of the Rangoli Dance Company & Rangoli Foundation for Art & Culture, a non-profit organization, which was founded in 1985.
-Iyengar is an adjunct faculty at the Santa Monica College Dance Department.
+Iyengar served as an adjunct faculty at the Santa Monica College Dance Department from 2009 – 2013.

-Suresh Iyengar born in Dharwar, India, is a sculptor, painter, and a craftsman.
-Having been a visual artist since childhood, he has enhanced his skills by attending sculpture workshops in Pietrasanta, Italy, Cambria, and Los Angeles.
-His artistic works have been a part of several productions of Rangoli Foundation as well as other site-specific concerts, museums, events, installations, and weddings all over California.
+Suresh has been a sculptor and a contributing float-building artist for the City of Burbank Rose Bowl Float since 2004.
+He has won numerous awards and recognitions from the City of Burbank for his sculptures and artwork.
+His art works have been a part of Rangoli Dance Company performances and other site-specific concerts, museums, events, installations, and weddings all over California.
 His sculptures and paintings are also part of a private collection.
 Suresh has received multiple nominations for outstanding achievement in set design by the Los Angeles based Lester Horton Dance Award Committee.
-He is a member of the Pasadena Society of Artists.
 He is the recipient of the ‘Kannada Kala Bhushana Award ’ by the Karnataka Cultural Association, Los Angeles in 1999.